Dynamical stability and filamentary instability in holographic conductors: Numerical details

-We show the comparison between the shooting method and the relaxation method in figure \ref{fig:oi,kc-J_comp}.
-We plot \(J/m^3\) as a function of \(\omega_I/m\) at \(T=0\) by the two different methods.
+We show the comparison of the shooting and relaxation method and the relaxation in figure \ref{fig:oi,kc-J_comp}.
+We plot \(J/m^3\) as a function of \(\omega_I/m\) at \(T=0\) using two different methods.
 The data of the shooting method are the same as in figure \ref{fig:oi-J} and figure \ref{fig:k-J}.
 The results computed from the two methods almost agree with each others.
-As a result, we find that our results in the shooting method do not face the problem discussed in ref.~\cite{Kaminski:2009ce}.
+Consequently, our results in the shooting method do not encounter the difficulty discussed in ref.~\cite{Kaminski:2009ce}.